arnedesmedt/vue-ads-table-tree/README.md

         - '1_': select all rows/columns except the first one.
         - '_4': select rows/columns 0,1,2,3.
         - '1_4,5_8': select rows/columns 1,2,3,5,6,7
-- The value is a vue based class object.
+- The value is a vue based class object or a callable function that generates that vue based class object, depending on some given parameters.
+Those parameters depends on the key (the selector of rows, columns or rows and columns => cells).
 - Note that there is a difference between `1_3/all` and `1_3/`.
 The first will add the classes to all the cells of row 1 and 2.
 The latter will add the classes on the `<tr>` tags of row 1 and 2.